 play video games, they also get a huge amount of benefit from them in terms of developing skills in research, communications, creative writing and revision.
 Plus, of course, vital computer skills for when

 they start work.

 Technology offers us a unique opportunity — “To extend learning support beyond the classroom”.
 Whilst schools are better equipped than ever before, the variation in the quality of learning that takes place at home is significant.
 As children only spend 15% of their lives at school, the learning that takes place at home is extremely important to their future success.
-At Homewood School we have, over the last 15 years provided leading edge ICT resources for students.
-With charitable donations from parents and funding by the school, we have succeeded in introducing over 4,500 mobile devices to our students.
+At Homewood School we have, over the last 16 years provided leading edge ICT resources for students.
+With charitable contributions from parents and funding by the school, we have succeeded in introducing over 5000 mobile devices to our students.
 All students have the opportunity to obtain a mobile device through the school.
 However, we want to ensure that every student has his or her own computer in every lesson and at home every evening.
 The school has committed a large amount of funding to make this ambition become a reality.
 Working in partnership with parents, we need to sustain the availability of this level of ICT resources to all students.